zbm-dev/zfsbootmenu/README.md

 # System prereqs

-To ensure the boot menu can find your kernels, you'll need to ensure `/boot` resides on your ZFS file system.
+To ensure the boot menu can find your kernels, you'll need to ensure `/boot` resides on your ZFS filesystem.
 An example filesystem layout is as follows:

 ```
 NAME                           USED  AVAIL     REFER  MOUNTPOINT